-An introduction to the subject of social welfare development using an historical approach to illustrate the various forceseconomic, social, cultural, philosophical, technological, etc. that have affected the evolution of policies and provisions in the realm of social welfare.
+An introduction to the subject of social welfare development using an historical approach to illustrate the various forces-economic, social, cultural, philosophical, technological, etc. that have affected the evolution of policies and provisions in the realm of social welfare.
 The focus is upon the political process in responding to need with the over-riding theme of striving for social justice locally and globally.
 Prerequisite: SW203.
-Must be taken concurrently with SW496 with exception of minor.
+Must be taken concurrently with SW414 and SW496.
 Offered each fall.